TanStack/router/docs/src/pages/guides/routes.md

 ## Path Params

-Path params are named **wildcards** that can be used to match, and extract, any part of th path that they match.
-They can defined by using the `:` character in the path.
+Path params are named **wildcards** that can be used to match, and extract, any part of the path that they match.
+They can be defined by using the `:` character in the path.
 The following are valid paths:

 - `:postId`
 - `:name`
 - `:teamId`
 - `about/:name`
 - `team/:teamId`
-- `blog/:postId
+- `blog/:postId`

 Again, the `children` property can be used to express nested routes with path params: